China was one of the first countries to begin heading back to work at the office about four months ago.

 The second dimension is how we were affected by what happened, and that range is just as broad.
 Some found an uneasy path through the new restrictions and learned to live with a new baseline of fear.
 Many felt guilty about feeling bad, knowing that what had happened to them was nowhere near as bad as what happened to others.
-A few have developed (or will develop) psychological disorders (about 10%).

 This variability in resilience levels has resulted in people making judgements about their colleagues – about other team members’ ability to show up and participate in the new normal of back-to-back Zoom meetings and virtual workarounds.
 Judgement has a way of not only expanding pre-existing fractures in teams but also of creating new ones.

 2. The second upheaval in how we work is now underway.

 The first upheaval divided us into those who could work at home and those who could not.
 For the first group, it meant a sudden and complete transition to virtual working.
 Returning to work in the new normal is the second upheaval to undergo.